Erani0/mrp_races/README.md

-# FiveM StreetRaces
+# FiveM mrp_races

 FiveM resource for street races with custom checkpoints and HUD.

 ## Installation

-1. Add the StreetRaces folder to your FiveM resources directory
+1. Add the mrp_races folder to your FiveM resources directory
-2. Edit your server.cfg and add "start StreetRaces"
+2. Edit your server.cfg and add "start mrp_races"

 commands:
 /race start amount [delay] - Start a race for money using waypoint or recorded checkpoints